Stories of Web Users in How People with Disabilities Use the Web

 Draft reviewers: The placeholder images below will be replaced with photos of the users.

-Blair, autistic data entry clerk injury
+Ian, data entry clerk with autism

-Ilya, senior staff member who is blind
+Ilya, senior accountant who is blind

 Ilya is blind.
 She is the chief accountant at an insurance company that uses web-based documents and forms over a corporate intranet.
 Like many other blind computer users, Ilya does not read Braille.